cjsmeele/hu-latex/README.md

-Class files for my research documents at the Utrecht University of Applied Science.
+Class files for my research documents at the Utrecht University of Applied Sciences.
 Consists of a hu class file and a wrapper around the biblatex package activating APA style (required) and fixing some common errors when using APA with Polyglossia.
 Also includes a class based on article for shorter documents and a beamer wrapper class called hu-presentatie.

 # hu.cls